-The benefit is 50% of the insured's average covered weekly earnings.
-The benefit is paid after a 2-week waiting period for up to 13 weeks (may be extended under certain circumstances) in any 52-week period.
+Unemployment benefit: 50% of the insured's average covered weekly earnings is paid after a two-week waiting period for up to 13 weeks (may be extended under certain circumstances) in any 52-week period.

-The minimum unemployment benefit is B\$62.31 a week.
+The minimum unemployment benefit is B\$66.42 a week.

-The maximum unemployment benefit is B\$200 a week.
+The maximum unemployment benefit is B\$250 a week.
 Schedule of payments: The benefit is paid bi-weekly.